ironhack-rmt-materials/wd-lesson-guide-and-resources/organization/alignment-tas-lt.md

   - 1 fun question
 - Independent work
   - one group with each TA
-  - If students need support, they can ask on slack (eg. #ask-for-help-during-class)
+  - If students need support, they can ask on Slack (eg. #ask-for-help-during-class)